-The World Heritage Volunteers 2023 Application Form provides guidance in order to develop in detail the main aspects of your project in terms of awareness-raising and hands-on activities.
+The World Heritage Volunteers Application Form attached to the Call provides guidance in order to develop in detail the main aspects of your project in terms of awareness-raising and hands-on activities.

 ANNEX II FREQUENTLY ASKED QUESTIONS

 LOGISTICS

 Q: I am a first time applicant.
 How long should my project last?
 What is the suggested size of the group of volunteers?